jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

     └───_views
 ```

-There are some other folders and files too that I choose to hide for the sake of clarity. let's focus only on those presented on the above schema, since they are the foundation.
+There are some other folders and files that I choose to hide for the sake of clarity.
+Let's focus only on those presented on the above schema, since they are the foundation.

-**app/config:** As it name tells this folder contains all config variables for instance: **Base URL** of the website, your **Disqus** user name, etc...
+**app/config:** As it name tells, this folder contains all config variables for instance: **Base URL** of the website, your **Disqus** user name, etc.

-**source/_posts:** This directory will be our most used one, it contains the markdown files of our articles.
+**source/_posts:** This directory will be our most used one, it contains the markdown files for our articles.

-**source/_views:** Remember those template files, evoked earlier, they live in here.
+**source/_views:** Remember those template files, we evoked earlier! they live in here.

-## Transformation process
+## The Transformation process

 Now let's dig into the transformation process, Sculpin take all the files within the **source** directory (recursively), except for some folders that we are going to see later, then do the same thing as for the article file.
 Finally the result is saved in the **out_{environment}** directory depending on your environment.
 You can easily specify your environment as follow **--env={environment}** while executing **sculpin generate** , the default environment is **dev**.
 However one thing to notice here, Sculpin ignore some files and don't apply the described process to them, like *CSS*, *JS*, *Images* files (which the case for the **app/source/assets** folder), it simply takes them and copy them (conserving their original file hierarchy) into the output folder.